ThinkR-open/isc-proposal/proposal_neo4j.md

 ## The Challenge

-Neo4J is a powerful Graph DataBase Management System (Graph DBMS) which is designed to store and interact with graph data, i.e. data which is defined as nodes and relationships.
+Neo4J is a powerful Graph DataBase Management System (Graph DBMS), designed to store and interact with graph data, *i.e.* data which is defined by nodes, and relationships between these nodes.

-As Neo4J states “Graphs are everywhere”, and a graph model is used when we need to analyse relationships between elements: for example, if we want to retrieve a network of dependencies for R packages, when we want to build a recommandation engine, when analysing social networks like Twitter…
+As Neo4J states: “Graphs are everywhere”, and a graph model is used when we need to analyse relationships between elements: for example, if we want to retrieve a network of dependencies for R packages, when we want to build a recommandation engine, when analysing social networks like Twitter…

 Many popular tools in R have been developped to interact with tabular data (notably, the tidyverse).
-Packages like {igraph}, {tidygraph} or {ggraph} have helped bringing the “graph language” into R, and to interact with this formation with the tabular data tools we just mentioned.
+Packages like `{igraph}`, `{tidygraph}` or `{ggraph}` have helped bringing the graph model into R, and allow to use the “tabular data tools” we just mentioned with this graph data format.

-Yet, these packages are based on the premise that the data we want to analyse is already in the R environment.
-We propose to complete this set of tools with a suite of packages that are designed to complete this “graph analysis with R” workflow, by rebooting and extending the R for Neo4J driver.
+Yet, these packages are based on the premise that the data we would like to analyse is already in the R environment.
+We propose to extend this set of tools with a suite of packages that are designed to complete this “graph analysis with R” workflow, by rebooting and extending the R for Neo4J driver.